 Indeed, Community with a capital ‘C’.
 If there is anything that distinguishes, or should distinguish, a User Group event it is a rather strong sense of community, of belonging to something bigger, of creating passionate users always rather eager on wanting to learn more about a range of products they do love and use on a regular basis, regardless.
 At a time where there are more and more dispirited conference events taking place out there, it’s always a true privilege to have the opportunity to attend one where a strong sense of community rules over everything else and it just feels right.
 That’s Engage.

 Those of you who know me personally would know by now how one of my favourite activities while attending any event has always been networking.
 It’s what makes participating in conferences worth while the time and effort invested.
-This year, at Engage, I had a major ah-ha moment about such informal activities as to why I think they are so critical to the success of the overall event: Community!
+At engage 2018, I had a major ah-ha moment about such informal activities as to why I think they are so critical to the success of the overall event: Community!
 Indeed, I realised how critical both the venue and the time in between breakout sessions is for the overall networking activities to kick in and succeed.
 And how scale matters, a lot!

 I mentioned it already in a different blog post, and I am not too sure how Theo does it year after year, but for every single edition of Engage he keeps rising the bar in terms of picking up the most special venue available where he knows the overall event is going to be a huge success.
 This year was no different.
 Quite the contrary.
 It was just superb!
 I mean, over the course of the last 21 years I have spoken hundreds of times in different venues some of which being rather peculiar and unique, but the ss Rotterdam most definitely tops them all!
 WOW!
 Stunning!